He’d taken a photograph of his mother the day he left.

 “No,” Denny whispered.
-“I thought he was trying to get me to admit I was gay.”
-He closed his eyes, remembering the cover of the cheap novel his Dad pushed into his face that summer afternoon.
-“He think he would have killed me if I read that book.”
+“I thought he was trying to trick me.”
+He closed his eyes, remembering the cover of the cheap novel his father had thrust into his face.
+“I think he would have killed me if I read that book.

 “What did you do?”
 Bob asked.

 When he arrived, Bob’s apartment was steamy from cooking.
 The door was unlocked.
-Bob shouted for him to come on in.
-Denny was sitting at the dining room table when Bob walked out of the bedroom wearing a Brooks Brothers button down collared shirt.
+Bob shouted for him to come in.
+Denny was sitting at the dining room table when Bob walked out of the bedroom wearing a Brooks Brothers button-down-collar shirt.

-Mozart played from the stereo.
-Denny looked around at modern furniture, paintings on the wall, at the shelves of books Bob read.
+Denny saw modern furniture, paintings, shelves of books.
 This was the world as it should be.
-He yearned to learn about the world outside of Northern Mississippi.
-In movies he saw parents loving their children.
+He wanted to know about the real world.
+In movies he’d seen parents who loved their children.
 On TV he saw people being civil to each other.
-It was that world, mainstream culture, the world portrayed in movies and TV shows he wanted to escape to.
-It was there he would find healing.
-It was the world Bob inhabited.
+It was that world, mainstream culture, the world portrayed in movies and TV that he wanted to live in.

-“You ran away through the woods at night?”
+“You ran through the woods at night?”

 “What did you do?”